Skip to Content

 The Star Blue Quartz is Alabama’s official gemstone since 1990.
 Although quartz is a common mineral, the blue variety is quite rare.

-In Alabama, the star blue quartz can be found along the Flint River in Madison County.
-In case you don’t want to chase the beautiful star blue quartz, you can check if what they say about the Alabama marble is true.
+The star blue quartz in Alabama can be found along the Flint River in Madison County.
+If you don’t want to chase the beautiful star blue quartz, you can check if what they say about the Alabama marble is true.

 Where to Find Marble in Alabama?

-Alabama marble is famous all over the world due to its white color and crystalline structure.
+Alabama marble is famous worldwide due to its white color and crystalline structure.

 Marble, the state’s mineral since 1969, is found in Talladega County.
-The wealthiest deposits were found in the town of Sylacauga, which is known as the Marble City.
+The wealthiest deposits were found in Sylacauga, known as the Marble City.

 Considerable marble deposits can also be found in Bibb, Calhoun, Cherokee, Chilton, Coosa, Jefferson, and Shelby Counties.
 However, the Sylacauga marble is the best.

-You can convince yourself by attending the Magic of Marble Festival held in the second week of April in this town.
+You can convince yourself by attending this town’s Magic of Marble Festival in the second week of April.
 Alabama is also rich in mineral deposits.
 Let’s see what an amateur geologist can find!

 What Minerals Can You Find in Alabama?